Anders-Bjorklund/jarred/README.md

 * It can upload everything in your repository or a subset, based on regex inclusion ( all files / paths looking like... ) or regex exclusion ( everything but files / paths looking like... )
 * If you would like to see the nuber of uploads before you begin, you can **--dry-run**
-* Written in Go and can be compiled to a binary for your favourite os.
-Needs to have Maven installed on your path.
+* Written in Go and can be compiled to a binary for your Windows, Linux and / or MacOS
+* Needs to have Maven available on the path.